controlplaneio/threat-modelling-labs/lab3/README.md

 ## Controls

-Here are a list of the controls that we're reviewing in this lab:
+Here is a list of the controls that we're reviewing in this lab, which are also in the Jamboard above:

 ### C1 - Admission Control